FlorentCLMichel/Machiavelli/Readme.md

 ## Build

 To build this game, you need a Rust compiler (probably at least version 1.41.0; I tested it with rustc version 1.51.0).
-If you have cargo installed, you may build it by running `cargo build --release`.
+If you have cargo installed, you may build it by running `cargo build --release` or `make release`.
+(The second option requires that all the prerequisite crates are already installed; the firt one will install them automatically if they are not.)
 The executable can be found in the folder `target/release`.